Arcadia Exhibitions Website

 - Students experience professional development which enhances effective leadership, employability, and lifelong learning while fostering intellectual curiosity and an ability to relate knowledge to daily life and larger contexts.
 Students will create a professional identity by fully integrating and utilizing learning that happens both inside and outside of the classroom.

-The Office of Engagement and New Student Programs is located on the first floor of the University Commons.
-The Student Government Organization (SGO) and Student Programming Board (SPB) also have offices in the University Commons on the second floor, and space is available for all student groups to meet, work on projects, conduct business, and create programming related to their organization.
+The Office of Engagement and New Student Programs is located in the University Commons.
+The Student Government Organization (SGO) can be reached by emailing firstname.lastname@example.org and Student Programming Board (SPB) at email@example.com.
+Additional space is available for all student groups to meet, work on projects, conduct business, and create programming related to their organization.
+Please contact firstname.lastname@example.org for scheduling purposes.
 The University Commons also serves as the living room of campus, a place for students to study, unwind, and relax.
 Housed in the University Commons includes The Chat, Game Room, and Great Room.

 University Campus Store